-Richards Administration Priorities
+Richards Administration Platform

 Diversity, Equity, and Inclusion

-The Richards Administrations strives to build an inclusive community which empowers and supports all of Carolina’s diverse community.
+The Richards Administrations strives to build an inclusive community that empowers and supports all of Carolina’s diverse community.
 To do this, the Richards Administration seeks to uplift marginalized communities by providing them with support and resources that can help ensure collective success.

 - Establishing comprehensive resources for low-income students seeking internships and employment opportunities.